Exclusive - Nasdaq, NYSE at odds on outage cause as SEC seeks facts

 MORE PRESSURE FROM RIVALS

-The SEC has held several conference calls to get to the bottom of Thursday's glitch, with White calling on Wall Street leaders to help ensure the "continuous and orderly" functioning of securities markets.
+The U.S. Securities and Exchange Commission has held several conference calls to get to the bottom of Thursday's glitch, with Chair Mary Jo White calling on Wall Street leaders to help ensure the "continuous and orderly" functioning of securities markets.

-The agency asked Nasdaq and NYSE to come up with a timeline of events during one such conference call over the weekend, and would prefer the exchange operators resolve the details together, the sources said.
+The agency asked Nasdaq and NYSE to come up with a timeline of events during one such conference call over the weekend, the sources said.

+For now, the regulator has left the exchange operators to resolve the details, one source said.

 SEC spokesman John Nester declined to comment.